-- 1. Lift the access cover on your rear dinette passenger-side bench.
-The fresh water tank has a small white valve on the side.
+- 1. On the outside rear, passenger-side of the trailer, there is the fresh water tank petcock valve on the bottom.
 Turn the valve to let anti-freeze drain from the tank (this will drain out the bottom of the trailer, place a bucket underneath to catch the old anti-freeze).

 - 2. Add water to the fresh water holding tank.

 - 3. Turn on your fresh water pump switch.

-- 4. Go to each fixture and run water through until you see only clear water and no color (the antifreeze is typically colored pink or red)
+- 4. Go to each fixture and run water through until you see only clear water and no color (the antifreeze is typically colored pink or red).

 - Kitchen sink

 - Bathroom sink

 - Bath shower head

 - Outside shower head

 - 5. Turn off the fresh water pump.

 - 6. Go to the city water connection fitting and gently remove the mesh screen.
 Push the small button-like protrusion to let water flow out the fitting until you see clear water.